enterprisemodules/puppet-pizza/README.md

   }
 ```

 Because you want the customer to get warm pizza, you add a notify to the sauce and any other ingredients.
-This means that when you change something, the pizza is put back in the oven toe be reheated.
+This means that when you change something, the pizza is put back in the oven to be reheated.

-###salami
+### salami

 You need an excuse to drink some extra beer?
 Select the salami on the pizza.
 Select the number of slices you want.